T2 Certification: Standard modernised with new tool list

-The EN standard used in certifying safes and cabinets with a high level of burglary resistance has been updated to accommodate advanced tooling, namely T2.
+The T2 certification is an update of the EN standard used in certifying safes and cabinets with a high level of burglary resistance, now accommodating advanced tooling.

 T2 burglary resistance tests